p2p-org/economy/posts/2020-05-29-polkadot-nomination-guide.md

-In the modal window choose your stash account and a controller account (in our case they are the same and their names and addresses will match).
+2. In the modal window choose your stash account and a controller account (in our case they are the same and their names and addresses will match).
 Put the number of DOT you are willing to bond. **This amount should be less than the total amount in your stash** to pay tx fees or set a separate controller account for your stash account in future.
 It is recommended to leave at least 5% not bonded.

-Press `next` and finish the process.
-After that your funds will be locked.
-They will become available only after **unbonding** that **will last for 28 days after initiating**.
+3. Press `next` button.